dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ```

 The first time the workflow executed, we received a mail ID `27df0fb3-7897-4f79-b8ea-ae11dcbfa27c` from the third party service.
-When we resumed the program, DBOS detected the pending workflow and resume it.
-Note it uses the same unique identifier `27df0fb3-7897-4f79-b8ea-ae11dcbfa27c` to continue executing the workflow.
-Check the `hello` database to see an entry in the `dbos_hello` table with this `greeting_note_uuid`!
+When we resumed the program, DBOS detected the pending workflow and resumed it.
+Note it used the same unique identifier `27df0fb3-7897-4f79-b8ea-ae11dcbfa27c` to continue executing the workflow.

 [TODO: tease the next part of the docs]